rapidsai/build-planning/docs/docs/packaging.md

   `pyproject.toml`, and so that use cases that build the projects without the `-cu*` suffix (such as DLFW) get the unsuffixed dependencies.
-- CUDA wheel dependencies (`nvidia-cublas-cu12`, etc.) shall be under a dependency set named `cuda_wheels`.
+- CUDA wheel dependencies (`nvidia-cublas-cu12`, etc.) shall be under a dependency list named `cuda_wheels`.
 The CUDA-version-specific dependencies (with the `-cu*` suffix) shall be under a `specific` matrix entry with `cuda_version` and `use_cuda_wheels: "true"` parameters.
 This shall be followed by a matrix entry with `use_cuda_wheels: "false"` and no packages,